The following is a 10-step process for addressing ethical issues in schools:

 - Make a list of possible actions and their positive and negative consequences.

-- Make a plan that you can defend professionally and ethically and that meets the requirements of the regulations.
+- Make a plan that you can defend professionally and ethically—and one that meets the requirements of the regulations.

-- Take action and evaluate your plan as you proceed.
-Determine next steps.
+- Take action and evaluate your plan as you proceed to determine next steps.